moq-wg/moq-transport/draft-lcurley-warp.md

 0x01:

-: Only the client is expected to send object on the connection.
+: Only the client is expected to send objects on the connection.
 This is commonly referred to as *the ingestion case*.

 0x02: